 Greater Waterbury Interfaith Ministries is the largest ecumenical food pantry and soup kitchen in the city of Waterbury.
 Each month, GWIM serves thousands of meals, and allows families to shop and take home thousands more.
 They also provide resources to people in need of accessing public services, searching for employment, or learning new skills.
-A portion of the food we collect each month is sent to GWIM for use in their pantry, and Pastor Shea is proud to serve on their board of directors.
+A portion of the food we collect each month is sent to GWIM for use in their pantry.
 Learn more about GWIM at gwimwaterbury.org/

 The Hospitality Center